Why can’t people submit serious large number entries instead of this nonsense.

 A second reason why I think the results are so disappointing is because people are inclined to take the easy way out.
 That’s just human nature, the way people work.
 People always want to do things in the easiest way they can, which is generally not detrimental to people, but rather vital for their survival.
 People started riding horses because they didn’t want to spend hours walking to the store across the city and weeks going from New York to Florida or whatever.
 Typewriters were made so people could write stuff faster than how they can by hand.
 Calculators were made so that people won’t need to actually think or write stuff down to perform mathematical calculations but have a machine do it for them.
 Lighter fluid was invented so that people could start fires to cook food with ease without having to rub rocks vigorously.
 The Internet exists so that people can find information right from their own computers by typing a few search terms into Google rather than driving to the library and scouring the encyclopedias until they find the entry on what they need to know about.

 And if there’s an easy way to try and come up with a large number, it’s triumphantly calling out “the world’s largest number plus one”.
 But that isn’t legitimate.
 Large number contests are not a chore or a daily routine, but an intellectual challenge, where the easy way out isn’t the good thing to do.
 But that doesn’t stop people from doing just that, blind to the idea that it’s meant as a creative exercise in forging your own large number.
 Even when people come up with their own large numbers, walls of nines are all but ubiquitous.
 In his essay “Who Can Name the Bigger Number?“, Scott Aaronson describes a large number contest in which one contestant simply wrote as many nines as he could on the card in the time limit, and the other wrote a similar wall of nines, but followed by a superscript 999.
 The first one is not at all clever, while the second one at least makes use of exponentiation but still gravitates heavily towards the idea that walls of nines are the way to go.
-The 999 could be replaced with 999, a number that takes up the same number of digits but instead of being a number you can count in 15 minutes, it’s a 369 million digit number, bigger than a googol multiplied by itself a million times.
+The 999 could be replaced with 99^9, an expression that takes up the same number of digits but instead of being a number you can count in 15 minutes, it’s a 369 million digit number, bigger than a googol multiplied by itself a million times.
 You could also make a huge power tower of nines which zooms way past the googolplex or googolduplex or anything like that.
 But most people aren’t this creative when it comes to devising large numbers.
 Aaronson remarks in his essay that the results of his large number competitions are never quite what he’d hope.

 I think that we can gather from all this that the large number competition Hamkins held had results that are disappointing to googologists because (1) the rules were lax and almost encouraged things like the largest number plus one, and (2) a lot of contestants tried to take the easy way out, which is human nature.
 Maybe if he allowed only mathematical expressions it could be more interesting?
 A competition with seriously interesting results is Bignum Bakeoff, a competition that was similar to this but required people to submit C programs within 512 characters.
 Of the twenty entries, only five of them were programs that would qualify as attempts to automatically win; the other fifteen varied quite widely, and the winner is Loader’s number, one of the largest numbers known.
 Overall, if you want to hold an interesting large number contest, you’ll need quite the array of restrictions in order to stop at least some people from resorting to cheap tricks.